carelmen/stil_with_dc/README.md

 This is the example code from the webinar on inserting DC measurements in STIL patterns.
 Using the IEEE1450.2 extensions, we are able to insert hook at a given vector and get the tester to perform a DC measurement.

 ## How to run
+*Please note that you need TestInsight's TDL with ATEgen and license to run the converter*
 ### Command line
 ategen -setup ategen_setup_template.py sample_dynamic_dc.stil